 The Users' Note for the NAG Library for Java can be read here.

 The NAG Fortran Library Manual will also help you use the NAG Library for Java

-- PDF: the same manual as above, consisting of many PDF files, may be browsed using PDF bookmarks and links rather than HTML index files;
+- PDF: the same manual as above, consisting of many PDF files, may be browsed using PDF bookmarks or via the HTML table of contents pages;

-- Single file PDF: the manual as a single PDF file (38.9MB);
+- Single file PDF: the manual as a single PDF file;

-- Windows html help: Windows html help version as a single file (13MB);
+- Windows html help: Windows html help version as a single file;

 (Note: due to windows security restrictions the help file may not be read directly from the internet.
 Save a copy to your local disk, and then read the local copy.
 Also depending on the Windows version installed you may need to unblock files copied from the internet before they may be used (right click on the help file and select properties then select the "unblock" button).